The St James and Emmanuel Academy Trust has responsibility for four local schools. See the Trust website: www.stjeat.co.uk

 It provides the leadership and governance of all the schools within the multi academy trust.
 Currently this is Didsbury CE, St Elisabeth's CE, West Didsbury CE and St Wilfrid's CE Primary Schools.
 The Trust is run by three distinct groups.
 Each of these groups is made up of representatives from the four institutions who uphold the Christian faith foundation of all the schools within the Trust.
 Please click here to see the Trust information page on the Church website.

-The three groups are the Members, the Directors and the Local Governing Bodies.
-The Members and Directors are all representatives of either St James and Emmanuel Church, St Elisabeth's CE Church, St Wilfrid's CE Church or the Manchester Diocesan Board of Education.
+The three groups are the Members, the Trustees and the Local Governing Bodies.
+The Members and Trustees are all representatives of either St James and Emmanuel Church, St Elisabeth's CE Church, St Wilfrid's CE Church or the Manchester Diocesan Board of Education.
 The Local Governing Bodies have a majority representation from these four institutions but also include parent, staff and community representatives.
 Please note that St Elisabeth's CE has a greater number of community governors than our other schools because it was a Voluntary Controlled Church of England School not a Voluntary Aided School.
 A number of the governors labelled as PCC are actually community governors, as St Elisabeth's CE has 3 Church foundation governors.

 The Members are legally and financially accountable for the performance of the schools in the Trust and for the overall financial viability of the Trust.
 For their full legal obligations and powers, please see the "Articles of Association" below.